Singapore Private Limited Company Registration

 - Resolution to open a corporate bank account with the local branch of a Singapore bank

-Immediately after the accomplishment of Singapore private limited company registration, it is a must for the company to appoint at least one Company Secretary within 6 months.
+Immediately after the accomplishment of Singapore private limited company registration, it is a must for the company to appoint Company Secretary within 6 months.
 Remember, the company secretary must be a natural person, residing locally in Singapore.
 The individual must be experienced and skilled enough to take on the responsibilities of the job.
 The sole director of the company cannot assume this position.
 The secretary of a public company must comply with the section 171(1AA) of the Companies Act., and must possess the following qualifications:

 - He / She should be a secretary of a company for at least 3 of the last 5 years, immediately before his appointment as secretary of the public company.